 Though cast iron has long been popular in outdoor spaces, in recent years cast aluminum has jumped in popularity amongst people looking for new metal furniture.
 Why?
 Because cast aluminum is just as durable, lighter weight, and less expensive than cast iron.

 There’s a reason families love sitting at picnic tables in the park: Those long, narrow benches are a flexible-seating secret because they can accommodate quite a few people for a cozy, casual meal.
-A bench can easily seat four of five squirming children, but won’t seem empty with just two people sitting upon it, and can take up way less space than four or five adult-size chairs.
-Benches are also a good space-saving option since they aren’t typically as deep as chairs and don’t have backs to worry about.
+A bench can easily seat multiple children but also won’t seem empty with just two people sitting on it.
+And it can take up way less space than four or five adult-size chairs.
+Benches are also a good space-saving option because they aren’t typically as deep as chairs and don’t have backs to worry about.

 Overall, we recommend Frontgate's Calhoun 7-pc.
 Dining Set (view at Frontgate), which is a splurge-worthy dining set that comes with six chairs and a spacious dining table.
 The durable aluminum frame can withstand the elements, and the white chair cushions (sold separately) are fade, mold, and mildew-resistant.
 If you want something more budget-friendly, go with the ASKHOLMEN Table and Chair Set (view at IKEA).
 It's functional, stylish, and perfect for small spaces.